adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 ## not all choices are reversible

+- budgets
+- public projects
+- court cases
+- restructuring

-but we want to avoid the same problems our current systems have with deadlines
+need to avoid deadline problems

 ---